Gdańsk – what to see and do if you only have a few hours

 The heart of the ECS is the permanent exhibition dedicated to the history of Solidarity and opposition movements that led to democratic changes throughout Central and Eastern Europe.

-The Centre is located a 20-minute walk from the Old Town, it’s easily reachable by public transport (9 minutes by tram / 10 minutes by bus from Brama Wyżynna stop) or a 5 minutes car drive.
+The Centre is located a 20-minute walk from the Old Town, it’s easily reachable by public transport (9 minutes by tram / 10 minutes by bus from Brama Wyżynna stop) or a 5-minute car drive.

 Opening hours: